ShishKabab/Wrappyr/docs/ctypes_api_generation.rst

     .. attribute:: steals

         Boolean value indicating whether passing an object as this argument to a call will steal the ownership over the object.
+Defaults to ``False``.
         See :doc:`memory_management` for more information.

     .. attribute:: invalidates

         Boolean value indicating whether passing an object as this argument to a call will invalidate the object.
+Defaults to ``False``.
         See :doc:`memory_management` for more information.

 .. class:: ReturnValue(Node)